brainhack-ch/interpret-iqms/README.md

 **What is MRIQC?**

-MRIQC is an open-source tool to assess the quality of MRI images.
+MRIQC is an open-source tool to assess the quality of structural and functional MRI images.
 It generates visual reports for every scan, as well as a number of IQMs which are collected in a group-level report.

 **What are IQMs?**